alexwlchan/alexwlchan.net/src/projects.md

   <dt><a href="https://github.com/alexwlchan/safari.rs">safari.rs</a></dt>
   <dd>
     A command-line tool for getting data from Safari, like the URL of the frontmost window or the number of open tabs.
-    I also use it for a text expansion macro: I can type <code>;furl</code> in any application, and it gets replaced by the frontmost URL.
+    I also use it for a text expansion macro: I can type <code>;furl</code> in any app, and it gets replaced by the frontmost URL (with tracking parameters automatically removed).
   </dd>

   <dt><a href="https://github.com/alexwlchan/highlight-twitter-alt-text">highlight-twitter-alt-text</a></dt>